Induced morphisms between Heyting-valued models: Induced morphisms in Heyting valued models

-In the remainder of the section, $\H$, $\H'$, $\A$ and $\B$ shall be complete Heyting algebras, and $f:\A\to\B$ shall be a locale morphism (notation: $f\in\mathbf{Loc}(\A,\B)$), i.e., $f$ is a function that preserves arbitrary suprema and finite infima.
+In the remainder of the section, $\H$ and $\H'$ will denote complete Heyting algebras, and $f:\H\to\H'$ shall be a locale morphism (notation: $f\in\mathbf{Loc}(\H,\H')$), \emph{i.e.}, $f$ is a function that preserves arbitrary suprema and finite infima.